Carina (constellation): Stars

 There are several less prominent variable stars in Carina. l Carinae is a Cepheid variable noted for its brightness; it is the brightest Cepheid that is variable to the unaided eye.
 It is a yellow-hued supergiant star with a minimum magnitude of 4.2 and a maximum magnitude of 3.3; it has a period of 35.5 days.

+V382 Carinae is a yellow hypergiant, one of the rarest types of stars.
+It is a slow irregular variable, with a minimum magnitude of 4.05 and a maximum magnitude of 3.77.
+As a hypergiant, V382 Carinae is a luminous star, with 212,000 times more luminosity than the Sun and over 480 times the Sun's size.

 Two bright Mira variable stars are in Carina: R Carinae and S Carinae; both stars are red giants.
 R Carinae has a minimum magnitude of 10.0 and a maximum magnitude of 4.0.
 Its period is 309 days and it is 416 light-years from Earth.
 S Carinae is similar, with a minimum magnitude of 10.0 and a maximum magnitude of 5.0.
 However, S Carinae has a shorter period—150 days, though it is much more distant at 1,300 light-years from Earth.

 Carina is home to several double stars and binary stars.
 Upsilon Carinae is a binary star with two blue-white-hued giant components, 1,600 light-years from Earth.
 The primary is of magnitude 3.0 and the secondary is of magnitude 6.0; the two components are distinguishable in a small amateur telescope.

 Two asterisms are prominent in Carina.
 The 'Diamond Cross' is composed of the stars Beta, Theta, Upsilon and Omega Carinae.
 The Diamond Cross is visible south of 20ºN latitude, and is larger but fainter than the Southern Cross in Crux.
-Flanking the Diamond Cross is the False cross, composed of four stars - two stars in Carina, Iota Carinae and Epsilon Carinae, and two stars in Vela, Kappa Velorum and Delta Velorum - and is often mistaken for the Southern Cross, causing errors in astronavigation.
+Flanking the Diamond Cross is the False Cross, composed of four stars, with two stars in Carina, Iota Carinae and Epsilon Carinae, and two stars in Vela, Kappa Velorum and Delta Velorum.
+It is often mistaken for the Southern Cross, causing errors in astronavigation.